Joe Sentieri: Career

-His first success was the winning of the competition "Canzonissima" in 1959 with his version of the number one hit "Piove (Ciao, ciao bambina)" by Domenico Modugno.
+His first success was the winning of the competition Canzonissima in 1959 with his version of the number one hit "Piove (Ciao, ciao bambina)" by Domenico Modugno.
 In the same year he reached number two and number five in the Italian charts with "Ritroviamoci" and "Milioni di scintille".
-In 1960 he won the third place with "Quando vien la sera" at the Sanremo Festival.
+He won the third place with "Quando vien la sera" at the Sanremo Music Festival 1960.
 This song was number two in the Italian charts.
 Another top ten success was "È mezzanotte", which reached number eight.